Church of St Vincent de Paul, Liverpool

-The Church of St Vincent de Paul is a Roman Catholic parish church in St James Street, Liverpool, England.
+The Church of St Vincent de Paul is a Roman Catholic parish church on St James Street, Liverpool, England.
 It is an active parish church in the Archdiocese of Liverpool and the Pastoral Area of Liverpool South.
 The church is recorded in the National Heritage List for England as a designated Grade II* listed building.

 History

 The church was designed by E. W. Pugin and built between 1856 and 1857.
 In 1927 a marble front was added to the high altar.

 Architecture

 Exterior

 Constructed in stone, in the style of the 13th century, the church has slate roofs.
 Its plan consists of a six-bay nave with a clerestory, north and south aisles, and a two-bay chancel with north and south chapels.
 On the west gable is a delicate open timber bellcote, which is described in the Pevsner Architectural Guide as the "most striking" external feature of the church.
 The west front has a pair of arched doorways under a larger arch containing a roundel.
 Above this is an eight-light window.
 The west front is flanked by large buttresses rising higher than the eaves.
 Along the sides of the clerestory are four-light windows.
 On the sides of the chancel are dormers, and the east window has nine lights.